 LLC operating agreements can vary, but they’ll generally cover:

 If your business is an LLC, you’ll likely be legally required to have an LLC operating agreement.
 It’s still highly advised even if it isn’t required in your state/country.
-The document will help avoid any confusion among your members.
+The document will help avoid any confusion among your members and ensure asset protection.
 It may also help provide legal protection.

 Non-Compete Agreement